 If you’re already in Kyoto and are scrambling to figure out what to do, scroll down to our “Things to Do” section for our top 25 temples and points of interest in Kyoto.
 We also offer a bunch of step-by-step itineraries that cover exactly what you need to know for a perfect day in Kyoto; these will take the stress out of trip planning.

-We most recently traveled to Japan a month ago, and wrote about the experience in our Kyoto, Japan Fall Trip Recap.
+We most recently traveled to Japan late last year, and wrote about the experience in our Kyoto, Japan Fall Trip Recap.
 This was for the start of Japan’s fall colors season, which arrived later than normal.
 While we pretty much missed all of the gorgeous foliage, we changed up our plans to see some mountain areas that were already changing, and focused on more non-temple experiences.

 Before we get started, we should probably get something out of the way: Kyoto is our favorite city in the world, and a place we fell in love with the first time we visited.
 While we don’t live in Kyoto full-time, we have spent months there over the course of the last several years.
 If you’re still debating whether you should visit Kyoto during a trip to Japan, you should read our Why We Love Kyoto, Japan post, which is our love letter to our favorite city in the world.

 Our opinion that Kyoto is the greatest city in the world is hardly unique, but hopefully our perspective is.
 While we could be described as unofficial cheerleaders for the city, we don’t think our resources are colored by rose glasses.
 As strongly as we feel about Kyoto, we strive to ‘keep it real’, and make our planning resources more than just glorified ‘advertorials’ for Japan.